Appendix B — Multiservice Codes Applicable to Flight Test

 [system] BENT/SICK

-{I} System indicated is inoperative/degraded.
+{I} System indicated is inoperative/degraded or partially operative.

 Cancelled by SWEET